heptarch/heptarch.github.io/drafts/cone.md

 </span>

 <span style="padding-left: 40px; display:block">
 <i>B.</i> You have a pile of a warm metal shavings in the shape of a cone.
-Determine the maximum angle of repose, stating any assumptions you make and giving plausibility arguments in their favour.
+Determine the maximum angle of stability, stating any assumptions you make and giving plausibility arguments in their favour.
 </span>

 <span style="padding-left: 40px; display:block">